 Breathtaking scenery, great weather, deep cultural roots, amazing beaches, interesting historical architecture and fresh seafood make Croatia a dream vacation destination.
+Here are some essential things you need to know before you go.

 Located on the Adriatic Sea, Croatia – with its extraordinary island-speckled coastline – is a stunningly beautiful vacation destination.
 Zagreb is the capital, and the country has a population of over 4.28 million.
 Croatia is one of Europe's most sought-after getaway destinations, attracting thousands of international visitors each year.